Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: Car that looks like a Sixth Generation Chevrolet Impala.
 			"Throw Car Options"				"123"

-			// The Super Tank can throw these special infected.
+			// The Super Tank throws these special infected.
 			// Combine numbers in any order for different results.
 			// Repeat the same number to increase its chance of being chosen.
 			// Character limit: 14